Window on the Newsroom

 This workstream uses a set of BBC R&D technologies, linked data, and content connections to Broadcast systems to demonstrate how we might use machines to do the heavy lifting, to free up Journalists to concentrate on storytelling.

-The BBC recieves and produces a huge amount of journalistic material every day.
+The BBC receives and produces a huge amount of journalistic material every day.
 Individuals across the organisation have to expend a lot of effort finding the elements they need for their work and often either fail, or decide that enrichment of their work does not justify the effort.
 This leads to duplication and a poorer service for audiences.

 Window on the Newsroom (aka WON) was a concept that arose from The Juicer when, during a series of demos, some Journalists commented